 - Be careful not to over-whip the meringue.
 Stop as soon as it holds a peak when you lift the mixer.

-- Gently score a line where you want to cut with a small back and forth motion.
+- Use a serrated knife to gently score a line where you want to cut.
+Use a small back-and-forth motion.

-- Then cut all the way down, wiping the knife with a moist towel between each slice for even more perfect slice.
+- Cut all the way down, wiping the knife with a moist towel after each slice.

 Lemon Meringue Pie Troubleshooting